©1978

 responsible for His death.
 It is not pagans and wicked men who

 are killing God today.
 It is the churches.
-The bitter irony is that these

 churches send missionaries to anybody.
 Physician, heal thyself.
-Christianity is the tragedy of

 Christ.
 The organized church was once the glorious company of